openfisca/openfisca-doc/source/key-concepts/input_data.md

 You can use OpenFisca with two kinds of input information:

 - either *test cases*: you simulate the legislation for one standard situation
-- or *data*: you provide a whole population (survey with aggregated data, csv files, etc.) on which you want to apply the legislation
+- or *data*: you provide a population (survey with aggregated data, CSV files with bulk data, etc.) on which you want to apply the legislation

 ### Scenario